pasqua1e/compute-incidents/README.md

-# compute-incidents
-Prisma Cloud compute incidents handling
+# Batch delete Runtime Incidents

 Simple bash script to delete all the incidents in the Compute->Monitor->Runtime->Incident Explorer screen